jorgeceballosgarcia/oci-olamv2-instance/README.md

 Launch terraform

+Modify **compartment_ocid** on terraform.tfvars with your compartment on GC3

 ```
 terraform init
 terraform apply
 ```
+20 minutes later...

 The output of terraform show you the info to connect the instance and create port forwarding